pypeaday/small-group-notes/pages/bema/128-faithful-and-wise-steward.md

 > isn't set it stone, but it demonstrates to me that there is SO MUCH MORE
 > still for me to grasp on how to study the Word of God.

+# timestampe 40:19 to come back to finish one more ra-mez on the parable of the sheep and goats